Colombo Yogurt 8-ounce container

 on the blue toolbar.

-This is an original Colombo & Sons Creamery glass container, which will be donated to the Massachusetts Historical Society during the summer of 2004 by the Colombosian family.
+This is an original Colombo & Sons Creamery glass container, which was donated to the Massachusetts Historical Society in 2004 by the Colombosian family.
 The Colombosian's business (known as Colombo's Creamery--the name that is visible on the glass container) was based in Andover, Massachusetts, from 1929 until 1971, when it moved to Methuen.

 Colombo Yogurt: A Massachusetts Success Story